 Hi!
 I'm Noémi, pronounced no-amy.
 As an actor, deviser, and director, I want to explore contradiction and connection in the theater and film I create.
 I'm based in Berlin and work in German, English, and Polish (and some French as well...).

 I graduated from Stanford University with honors and distinction and as a member of Phi Beta Kappa.
-I earned a B.A. in Theater and Performance Studies and Psychology as well as the Eleanor Prosser Prize for Excellence in Scholarship.
+I earned a B.A. in Theater and Psychology as well as the Eleanor Prosser Prize for Excellence in Theater.
 All that is to say, I I studied directing, acting, neuroscience, and counseling for 4 years, and that time really shaped who I am as an artist and as a person.